PeiyiXiong/HW4/README.md

 OnPlayerJumped: Triggered by PlayerController on spacebar press, handled by ScoreManager to play jump audio.

-This event-driven flow ensures:

-PlayerController (Control) doesn't need to know about ScoreManager (View); it just sends events when something happens.
+This event-driven setup means that PlayerController never needs to reference ScoreManager directly.
+Because of this, PlayerController does not need to know anything about ScoreManager; it simply raises events when gameplay actions occur.

 You can change ScoreManager (View) without changing PlayerController, for example, by changing the font of the score text or swapping audio clips.